umyelab/LabGym/README.md

 **LabGym 2.0 is coming soon!** (Hopefully in the end of April)

-In LabGym 2.0, a detection module will be included so that LabGym will work for any videos including those with changing illumination or background; a data mining module will also be added so that LabGym will automatically mine the data and tell users which behavior parameters show statistically significant differences among groups.
+In LabGym 2.0, a mask-RCNN-based detection module will be included so that LabGym will work for any videos including those with changing illumination or background; a data mining module will also be added so that LabGym will automatically mine the data and tell users which behavior parameters show statistically significant differences among groups.

 <p>&nbsp;</p>